Covid 19 coronavirus: Jacinda Ardern announces mortgage holiday for affected workers in scheme with banks

 The Government has announced a six-month mortgage holiday for those whose incomes have been affected by Covid-19.

-The Finance Minister Grant Robertson and Prime Minister Jacinda Ardern are giving an update on Covid-19 as the country prepares to go into lockdown at 11.59pm tomorrow.
+The Finance Minister Grant Robertson and Prime Minister Jacinda Ardern have this afternoon given an update on Covid-19 as the country prepares to go into lockdown at 11.59pm tomorrow.

 The Government, retail banks and the Reserve Bank announced a major financial support package for home owners and businesses affected.